john-k-walton/Prologue-Oscillators/README.md

 # Prologue Plaits Oscillators
 This is a collection of digital oscillators based on Peter Allwin's work porting Emilie Gillet's wonderful Plaits code to the Korg Prologue.
 Plaits is a collection of DSP algorithms, wavetables, physical modeling, and traditional synthesis models combined together in one of the most popular macro oscillators in the eurorack world.
-These models aren't "load and go" they're complicated DSP algorithms with interesting twists, sweet spots, and chaotic turns - see the Plaits PDF manual included for a description of each algorythm and what the controls do.
+These models aren't "load and go" Organ models or other melodius methods, they're elegantly crafted DSP algorithms with interesting twists, sweet spots, and chaotic turns - see the Plaits PDF manual included for a description of each algorythm and what the controls do.

 Each model represents a different type of synthesis method:
 Virtual Analog - digital synthesis of classic waveforms.